6.6. Task: MachineLearning

 Description:

 Load a previously fitted model from a ParAMS results directory.
 A ParAMS results directory should contain two subdirectories optimization and settings_and_initial_data.
-This option ignores all settings inside model blocks.
+The loaded model defines the model source and architecture; fitting controls such as the learning rate and trainable layers still apply when supported by the backend.

 CommitteeSize